hobelinm/hobelinm.github.io/about.md

 published: true
 ---

 Seattle Area Developer, Geek, and Movies fan.
+The ideas in this site are my own and do not reflect those of my employer.

 ### More Information